martinrist/reactive-with-rxjs-bacon/README.md

 2. Navigate to [the start page](http://localhost:8000).

-# Running the Node.JS examples:
+# Running the Node.JS examples

 ```bash
 cd examples